 We collect, preserve, and exhibit historical artifacts.
 We engage communities of scientists and engineers.
 We tell the stories of the people behind breakthroughs and innovations.

-Our new organization will cover the history of the life sciences and biotechnology together with the history of the chemical sciences and engineering.
+We now cover the history of the life sciences and biotechnology together with the history of the chemical sciences and engineering.